HimesGroup/brocade/README.md

 > for i in *_macs2.lsf; do bsub < $i; done

-Whether to perform narrow or broad peak calling was specified in Peak column of sample info file.
-Generally apply narrow peak calling for transcription binding site.
-Encode provides narrow or broad marks for histone modifications [here](https://www.encodeproject.org/chip-seq/histone) in the Target-specific Standards section.
+To use narrow or broad peak calling was specified in Peak column of sample info file.

 Filtering out peaks within 'blacklist regions'.
 Blacklist regions for hg38 and hg19 are provided in **templete_files**: **hg19\_blacklist.bed** and **hg38\_blacklist.bed**.